 But what you may not have is a proven step-by-step process that shows you how to use your authenticity to become a confident and effective speaker that gets rich.

 That’s why I’m inviting you to attend my brand new free web class:

-Just click here to reserve your spot or select a time and date below that works best for you!
+Click here to register for FREE and select a date and time that works best for you.